 Of all the insecurities I have, love making is not one of them.
 Now that I think about it, maybe it is.
 But, it’s one of the things that I’m the least insecure about.
 I fancy myself a good lover.
 I mean there are a few women out there that would disagree but hey, 80/20 right?

 So, why make this self-proclamation that I am good in bed?
 Because it doesn’t mean shit.
 That’s why!
 In fact, it may have made my life worse.
 For decades I have equated great sex with my soulmate.
 Do you know how many soulmates I have had?
 It’s romanticized in books and movies.
 The couples hot passionate love lead to a long happy life together?
 I even put this bullshit in my novel.
 “They’re passion is one of the things that kept them together.”
-What a crock of shit.
+What a crock.

 Here is a common cycle that has happened in my life over and over and over again: I meet a girl, we have sex, the sex is great, we fall in love, I reveal the real me, the real me is fucked up, she leaves.
 Sometimes, I left to preempt her leaving.
 It’s time for me to realize that I’m 42 and single and something that I am doing is not working.
 (You have to understand that I have an unpublished article written entitled something to the effect of, “Why nothing matters if you are a good lover.”
 Seriously, this was just a few months ago.
 When am I going to be wise enough to stop being stupid?).